 OUR REFERRAL PROCESS/ENQUIRY

 If a client/representative/family would like to discuss the various services St Jude’s offers we can arrange a meeting to deliberate over the particular services required.
-If preferred, our Manager for Service Design and Compliance can be contacted by phone to discuss the various options.
+If preferred, our Regional Manager can be contacted by phone to discuss the various options.
 We are usually able to advise at our first meeting, whether we are able to be of assistance.

 CHOOSING St JUDE’S AS YOUR PREFERRED SERVICE PROVIDER

-Once a family/representative or individual has chosen St Jude’s as their preferred service provider, we will contact Disability Services Commission (DSC)/NDIA NDIS/MY WAY NDIS and discuss the funding with them.
+Once a family/representative or individual has chosen St Jude’s as their preferred service provider, we will contact Department of Communities-Disability Services/NDIA NDIS/MY WAY NDIS and discuss the funding with them.
 We ask families/representatives to sign a consent form so this can occur.
-Consequently, a follow up meeting may be organised with DSC/NDIS and the family to discuss whether the funding meets the desired option.
+Consequently, a follow up meeting may be organised with Department of Communities-Disability Services/NDIS and the family to discuss whether the funding meets the desired option.

-Our Manager for Service Design and Compliance will then meet with the potential client and representatives to identify the individual’s goals and interest to develop a plan.
+Our Regional Manager will then meet with the potential client and representatives to identify the individual’s goals and interest to develop a plan.

-If it looks as though the funding will meet the needs of the person, a funding plan will be submitted to DSC.
+If it looks as though the funding will meet the needs of the person, a funding plan will be submitted to Department of Communities-Disability Services.
 If it is a NDIS Plan we will meet with NDIS to discuss your plan.
 While this is being approved, we can be working with the individual or representative/family to recruit staff and work out the details.

 Services can begin as soon as funds are approved, or, an appropriate transition has been planned.